lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### July 14, 2017

+It looks like the parser can't make changes to the "game state" in the game engine -- I can't figure out how to make the parser know about the current_room Room variable -- but I'm not sure what it makes sense to do instead.

+Like, I COULD get it working by just using the parser to translate player input into a pre-set list of acceptable commands that I then hard-code into the game engine, but that seems like a waste of a parser -- I want to make the give/take commands WAY more flexible than that.

+Do I need to put the parser and the game engine in the same module? do I need to pass more variables from play() into the parser?
+I think I must be somehow conceptualizing this entirely wrong -- how can I get it sorted out???

 ### July 10, 2017